dylinstoen/Frogger-Using-Unitys-New-Input-System/README.md

 - `8-bit Arcade In.ttf`
 - `MoveCycle.cs` or `MoveCycle (Odin Serializer).cs` if you have the `Odin Serializer` add-on installed

 This is a 100% completed version of Frogger but I spent a little extra time refactoring the code.
-Requires `UI Toolkit` and it takes quite a bit of manual work to get setup, it also requires knoweldge on `UI Toolkits`.
+Requires `UI Toolkit` and it takes quite a bit of manual work to get setup, it also requires knoweldge on Unitys new `UI Toolkit` to get fully setup.